IntersectMBO/cardano-node/doc/new-tracing/tracers_doc_generated.md

 Backends:
 			`Stdout MachineFormat`,
 			`EKGBackend`
-Filtered: `Invisible` because the filter level is `Notice`
+Filtered:  because the filter level is `Notice`

 ### Cardano.Node.TxSubmission.NodeToNode.Send.RequestTxs

 ***
 Request one or more transactions corresponding to the given transaction identifiers.
 While it is the responsibility of the replying peer to keep within pipelining in-flight limits, the sender must also cooperate by keeping the total requested across all in-flight requests within the limits.
 It is an error to ask for transaction identifiers that were not previously announced (via 'MsgReplyTxIds').
 It is an error to ask for transaction identifiers that are not outstanding or that were already asked for.
 ***